ansattz/who-types/README.md

 # who-types

-friendly chat written in Next.js
+friendly chat to talk about anything with anyone.